 You are your unique selling point.
 Shoehorn as much of you into your work as you can.
 People buy from people.

-In times where money is tight, people being the generous souls that they are, still often want to buy gifts for others.
-I take a lot of care to wrap my prints in a way so that they can easily be given as a gift.
-I feel I get a good proportion of repeat custom because of this.
-Think of things you can do to help a potential customer to give them confidence that buying from you is a good move.
+Even in times where money is tight, people still often want to buy gifts for others.
+I take a lot of care to wrap my prints in a way that they can easily be given as a gift.
+I sense I get a good proportion of repeat custom because of this.
+Try to think of things that you can do to help a potential customer choose you.
+Everyone wants reassurance that they’ve made a good decision, so presenting and posting out your work with care and attention is a good move.

 10. Play nicely